strikersps/Brain-MRI-Image-Classification-Using-Deep-Learning/README.md

 - To view and execute the notebook in Google Colab, click on the badge: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Nm8JLCptOMqFHRtnXZeux_qoW9wtAgD_?usp=sharing).

-- Before executing the Google Colab notebook make sure you can access the dataset from your Google Colab notebook for which you can create the shortcut to the Google Drive link: https://drive.google.com/drive/folders/11QIC82FBdAyq0PUwLVNd22i-oq6lcat1?usp=sharing on your google drive and then set the path to this shortcut by changing the value of `DATA_PATH_DIR` variable in the [notebook](https://colab.research.google.com/drive/1Nm8JLCptOMqFHRtnXZeux_qoW9wtAgD_#scrollTo=_Ta1TX_tMUQl) to get access to the datasets after you have given access to your dirve using:
+- Before executing the Google Colab notebook make sure you can access the dataset from your Google Colab notebook for which you can create the shortcut to the Google Drive link: https://drive.google.com/drive/folders/11QIC82FBdAyq0PUwLVNd22i-oq6lcat1?usp=sharing on your google drive and then set the path to this shortcut by changing the value of `DATA_PATH_DIR` variable in the [notebook](https://colab.research.google.com/drive/1Nm8JLCptOMqFHRtnXZeux_qoW9wtAgD_#scrollTo=_Ta1TX_tMUQl) to get access to the datasets after you have given access to your google drive by executing the following piece of code:
 ```python3
 from goolge.colab import drive
 drive.mount("/content/gdrive/")